inbo/tutorials/content/tutorials/r_gbif_name_matching/index.md

 names* against the [GBIF backbone taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c).

-Important is that you have the most recent version of [inborutils](https://inbo.github.io/inborutils/) installed and
+It is important that you have the most recent version of [inborutils](https://inbo.github.io/inborutils/) installed and
 available: